reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/backdrop/backdrop.md

 ## Example

-{{"demo": "pages/components/backdrop/SimpleBackdrop.js"}}
+{{"demo": "SimpleBackdrop.js"}}

 ## Unstyled

-The backdrop also comes with the unstyled package.
+The backdrop also comes with the Base package.
 It's ideal for doing heavy customizations and minimizing bundle size.

 ```js